-In 2019, 740.0 per 100,000 females and 350.2 per 100,000 males in Florida were hospitalized for a hip fracture (Florida Injury Facts).
-In Broward County, age-adjusted rate/100,000 population of non-fatal hip fracture related hospitalizations among senior residents is 612.6-706.8 (combined for both men and women).
-The total number of hospitalizations for both (senior) men and women is lower in Broward County compared to the state (The Dartmouth Atlas of Healthcare 2019).
+In 2020, injury hospitalizations for fall-related hip fractures for adults 65+ years of age in Broward County was a rate of 967.7 per 100,000 males and 1,834.0 per 100,000 females. ("Injury Hospitalizations Fall-Related Hip Fractures").
+In Broward County, age-adjusted rate/100,000 population of non-fatal hip fracture related hospitalizations among senior residents is 1,511.7(combined for both men and women).
+The total number of hospitalizations for both (senior) men and women is lower in Broward County compared to the state (("Injury Hospitalizations Fall-Related Hip Fractures").